Seymour Island (Nauyavaat) Migratory Bird Sanctuary

 Map of the area

-Migratory Bird Sanctuaries, such as Seymour Island, are established across the country to protect migratory birds during critical periods of their life cycle.
+Management of the Protected Area Migratory Bird Sanctuaries, such as Naujavaat (Seymour Island), are established across the country to protect migratory birds during critical periods of their life cycle.
 Whether these areas are used for feeding, resting or nesting, they play an important role in the survival of many species.
-Access to each migratory bird sanctuary varies by site and is at the discretion of the landowner and land manager.
-Please ensure that you are aware of how you can help protect this sanctuary and please read the restrictions, including those on firearms and hunting, which are in place to conserve the wildlife that call it home.

-Key facts about Seymour Island (Nauyavaat) Migratory Bird Sanctuary
+Key facts about Naujavaat (Seymour Island) Migratory Bird Sanctuary

 Protected Area designation Migratory Bird Sanctuary